fsantini/KoboCloud/README.md

 - Add the public link to the containing folder to the kobocloudrc file.

-Files added into a subfolder of the *public* folder of pCloud are also supported.
+~~Files added into a subfolder of the *public* folder of pCloud are also supported.~~ Due to a different download method for pCloud (new share links have a different format) subfolders are only supported on the older share folders.
+Not on the newer ones.

 ### Box